im-fiv/hasanlang/README.md

 ![Lines of Code](https://raw.githubusercontent.com/greenbush5/hasanlang/image-data/badge.svg)
 [![Hits-of-Code](https://hitsofcode.com/github/greenbush5/hasanlang?branch=main)](https://hitsofcode.com/github/greenbush5/hasanlang/view?branch=main)

 Hasanlang is a work-in-progress programming language, made for fun, that aims to be self-hosted.
-The goal of this project is to extend my knowledge about compilers, programming languages, and how they are made.
+The goal of this project is to extend my knowledge about compilers, programming languages, and how they are created.
 Currently, this is my primary project.

 ## Project Status
 This project is in the early stages.
 The language specifications, parser, and basic compiler are under active development.
 Plans to become self-hosted are underway.
 I'm not certain whether I will have the will to finish this, but as it seems, the likelihood of giving up is relatively low.